Value my car

 What can increase the value of my car?

 Service history: A full service history, particularly from a franchise dealer, will make the car more desirable and show the buyer that it has been looked after.
-This can have a positive effect on the car’s value.
+This can have a positive effect on what your car is worth.

 Colour: This isn’t always the case, but some models of cars are more desirable than others and, therefore, command higher used prices.